 Today, Chase Receivables is a collection agency with a national presence.
-It is a California corporation and is fully licensed and bonded throughout the continental United States.
+It is a California corporation and is fully licensed and bonded.

 Chase Receivables prides itself on maintaining our reputation as an industry leader.
 Over the years, we have consistently been ranked as a top performer in the Financial Services industry.
 Furthermore, Chase Receivables has an extensive history and expertise in the Health Care industry, providing recovery services to all ranges of the medical field, from large hospitals to single physician practices to nursing homes to diagnostic centers.

 To maintain our reputation as an industry leader, our recovery specialists are trained to take a professional and sensitive approach to the collection process.
 They are instructed to treat each and every account with compassion and respect, while maintaining our clients’ integrity and interest.
 Our goal is to be a gentle reminder to the delinquent customer; we want to work with the customer to resolve their outstanding debt, while serving as ambassadors of our clients.
 To ensure that we fully satisfy the needs of both the customer and our clients, we offer a bilingual collection staff so that we may communicate with the customer in the most effective manner.
 To accomplish all of this, Chase Receivables has implemented an extensive training program to ensure our strict compliance with all state and federal laws governing our industry.